 Originally, each area in the Tōhoku region had its own local name to describe the wooden dolls they made.
 However, this had the potential to confuse collectors, so, in the 1940s, makers agreed to use one standard name: ‘kokeshi’, which is written in Japanese hiragana letters and has no widely agreed corresponding kanji (Chinese character).

-Kokeshi are part of the focus of WOW: City Lights and Woodland Shade running at Japan House between 21 November 2019 – 22 March 2020.
+Kokeshi were part of the focus of WOW: City Lights and Woodland Shade exhibition, held at Japan House between 21 November 2019 – 22 March 2020.